 There are various traditional customs that are followed in the process of welcoming the Tamil New Year.
 From decorating the houses to wearing new clothes and from making various delicious recipes to meeting close ones, the festival is simply full of love and warmth.

-The day one of Pongal is celebrated honouring Lord Indra who is considered as the Rain God.
+Day one of Pongal is celebrated honouring Lord Indra who is considered as the Rain God.
 Also known as Bhogi Pongal, the first day is for performing the rituals collectively.

 On this day, in many villages, people light a bonfire and sing and dance around it.
 This is considered as a way of showing gratitude to Lord Indra.
 What is interesting to know here is that this particular bonfire is made of agricultural wastage and completely redundant household woods.